Floorp-Projects/Floorp/testing/raptor/raptor/perfdocs/debugging.rst

 When running Raptor tests on Firefox on Android (i.e. geckoview), to see the console.log() output from the Raptor web extension, do the following:

 #.
-With your android device (i.e. Google Pixel 2) all set up and connected to USB, invoke the Raptor test normally via ``./mach raptor``
+With your android device all set up and connected to USB, invoke the Raptor test normally via ``./mach raptor``
 #.
 Start up a local copy of the Firefox Nightly Desktop browser
 #.
 In Firefox Desktop choose "Tools => Web Developer => WebIDE"
 #.
 In the Firefox WebIDE dialog that appears, look under "USB Devices" listed on the top right.
 If your device is not there, there may be a link to install remote device tools - if that link appears click it and let that install.
 #.
-Under "USB Devices" on the top right your android device should be listed (i.e. "Firefox Custom on Android Pixel 2" - click on your device.
+Under "USB Devices" on the top right your android device should be listed (i.e. "Firefox Custom on Android") - click on your device.
 #.
 The debugger opens.
 On the left side click on "Main Process", and click the "console" tab below - and the Raptor runner output will be included there.
 #.
 On the left side under "Tabs" you'll also see an option for the active tab/page; select that and the Raptor content console.log() output should be included there.